 Go to Compare Journals on Scopus, you can compare up to 10 journals using a variety of parameters including CiteScore, SJR and SNIP

 SJR is a prestige metric weighted by the prestige of a journal.
 Citations are weighted depending on where they come from.
 The number of citations received and the importance or prestige of the journals where such citations come from are used for measuring the influence of the journal.
-A citation from a high SJR jouranl has more value than a citation from a lower SJR journal.
+A citation from a high SJR journal has more value than a citation from a lower SJR journal.

 Subject field, quality and reputation of the journal have a direct effect on the value of a citation.
 SJR normalises differences of citation behaviour in different subjects.